joelberkeley/spidr/README.md

 ## Installation

 First, obtain a release of spidr from the [releases page](https://github.com/joelberkeley/spidr/releases), and extract the downloaded archive.
 Next obtain an XLA binary from [elixir-nx/xla](https://github.com/elixir-nx/xla/releases).
-Extract the archive into the `backend/` directory in the spidr release downloaded in the last step.
+Extract the archive into the `backend/` directory of the spidr release.

 [Install Idris 2](https://github.com/idris-lang/Idris2/blob/main/INSTALL.md).
 We recommend using [Homebrew](https://brew.sh/) if you're unsure which option to use.
 Finally, in the spidr root directory, install spidr with
 ```bash